-Additional financial information regarding Canfor is provided in the Company's "2011 Management's Discussion and Analysis" and "Consolidated Financial Statements" for the year ended December 31, 2011, which is incorporated by reference herein.
-Additional information, including Directors' and Officers' remuneration and indebtedness, principal holders of the Company's securities, options to purchase securities and interests of insiders in material transactions, where applicable, and securities authorized for issuance under equity compensation plans, is contained in the Information Circular for the Annual General Meeting of the Company held on May 5, 2011 and in the Information Circular for the Annual General Meeting of the Company to be held on April 26, 2012.
+Additional financial information regarding the Company is provided in the Company's "2012 Management's Discussion and Analysis" and "Consolidated Financial Statements" for the year ended December 31, 2012, which is incorporated by reference herein.
+Additional information, including Directors' and Officers' remuneration and indebtedness, principal holders of the Company's securities, options to purchase securities and interests of insiders in material transactions, where applicable, and securities authorized for issuance under equity compensation plans, is contained in the Information Circular for the Annual General Meeting of the Company held on April 24, 2012 and in the Information Circular for the Annual General Meeting of the Company to be held on May 1, 2013.

-The Company will provide upon request to the Secretary of the Company, 100-1700 West 75th Avenue, Vancouver, British Columbia V6P 6G2:
+The Company will provide upon request to the Corporate Secretary of the Company, 100-1700 West 75th Avenue, Vancouver, British Columbia V6P 6G2: